MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/01-use-prebuilt-models.md

 ## Configure your application

-Applications for both C# and Python have been provided, as well as a sample pdf file you'll use to test the document intelligence.
+Applications for both C# and Python have been provided, as well as a sample pdf file you'll use to test Document Intelligence.
 Both apps feature the same functionality.
 First, you'll complete some key parts of the application to enable using your Azure Document Intelligence resource.

 1. Examine the following invoice and note some of its fields and values.
 This is the invoice that your code will analyze.